Those were her exact words, except for "company namin" which is the insurance company she is representing. And so I thought of writing this post.

 4. The agent referred us to someone else

 Among the many other flaws, this was mainly the reason that made us decide to go for Option 3.
-The agent referred us to someone else.
+Although she was still affiliated with the same company, and has access to our policy, the agent referred us to someone else.

 Before a client signs a policy with me as their Financial Advisor, I tell them that this is a "Till death do us part" kind of commitment between him/her and me.
-I make it clear to them that they will be hearing from me regularly for updates, for new investment products that they may be interested in, and updates in the local and global market.
+I tell them that as their Financial Advisor, I will do annual policy review with them and keep them in the loop for investment and market updates.

-The role of a Financial Advisor does not end when the policy is issued, or when the commissions have been received -- but that will only be the beginning of your financial journey together.
+The role of a Financial Advisor does not end when the policy is issued -- but that will only be the beginning of your financial journey together.

 I remember a client saying, "Iba ka sa ibang agent kasi kahit issued na ung policy, nag update ka pa din.
 Nasisingit mo pa ung pagpunta samin."
 And I told them that I want to be there until they withdraw funds for their kid's college, and until they receive their monthly pension from their retirement fund when they reach 65.
 And most importantly, I will be there during the worst case scenario, handing the insurance benefit check to their beneficiaries.
 Clients have entrusted me with their time and money.
 The least I can do is do my job well until the day I deliver that promise.